Cosmic Sin

 Cosmic Sin is a 2021 American science fiction action film directed by Edward Drake.
 The film stars Bruce Willis, Frank Grillo, Brandon Thomas Lee, Corey Large, Perrey Reeves, C.J.
 Perry, Lochlyn Munro, and Costas Mandylor.

 Cosmic Sin was released in the United States on March 12, 2021, by Saban Films.
 The film was panned by critics and at the 42nd Golden Raspberry Awards won the award for "Worst Performance by Bruce Willis in a 2021 Movie".
 The award was later rescinded following Willis's diagnosis of aphasia.

 Plot

-In the year 2031, humanity established its first space colony on Mars.
-By 2042, "The Alliance" world government has been formed and quantum propulsion technology allows humanity to travel beyond the Solar System.
-The Mars colony fails in 2281 and the Alliance controls three colonies: Earth, Zafdie, and Ellora.
-In 2519, Zafdie attempts to secede from the Alliance.
-During the ensuing war, General James Ford drops a quantum bomb ("Q-bomb") on the rebel colony, killing 70 million people.
-Ford is dishonorably discharged from the Alliance military and gains the sobriquet of "the Blood General."
-His wife, Doctor Lea Goss, leaves him.
+In 2031, humanity establishes its first space colony on Mars.
+By 2042, the "The Alliance" world government is formed, and quantum propulsion enables travel beyond the Solar System.
+After the Mars colony fails in 2281, the Alliance controls Earth, Zafdie and Ellora.
+In 2519, Zafdie attempts to secede, prompting a war in which General James Ford drops a quantum bomb ("Q-bomb") on the rebel colony, killing 70 million people.
+Dishonourably discharged and dubbed "the Blood General", Ford is abandoned by his wife, Doctor Lea Goss.

-In 2524, miners of the Vander Mining Corp stationed on planet 4217LYA (Heracles System) encounter unseen aliens and Captain Juda Sayle reports an "FC incident" to Alliance Command.
-On Earth, General Eron Ryle is notified of the incident and orders that Goss and Ford be brought to him.

-At a local bar, Dash meets with Ford to discuss a potential job.
-A fight between them and civilians is interrupted by Commander Marcus Bleck, who passes on Ryle's request for Ford's counsel.
-Ford eventually agrees upon the promise of him being reinstated and his pension restored.
-Ford and Dash meet with Goss and Ryle.
-Survivors of the FC incident are brought in for quarantine and questioning but turn hostile and kill base personnel.
-The survivors appear to be infected, ignore attempts at communication, appear unfamiliar with human technology (except firearms), and "infect" several base personnel, who also become hostile.
-The infected attempt to board a transport ship but are eliminated by Ryle, Ford, Dash, and several other soldiers.

-While the Alliance Senate debates, Ryle authorizes Operation Cosmic Sin – with a strike team consisting of himself, Ford, Dash, Goss, Bleck, Specialist Braxton (Ryle's nephew), and technician Corporal Ardene – to launch a counterstrike against the aliens.
-Ardene reports that a tachyon pulse was released by one of the infected miners during the base attack, which will allow the aliens to know Earth's location in hours.
-The team is outfitted with small arms, Icarus suits designed for combat and space environments, and a Q-bomb.
-The team plans to travel to the Ellora colony via quantum jump, where Alliance forces have shot down an alien ship.
-They intend to recover it and analyze the cosmic radiation to locate the alien's home planet, then destroy it with the Q-bomb.